koolaidxk1d/tworld-vita/README.md

 1. Make desired changes to CMakeLists.txt (if any).

-2. From the root of the repo:
+2. In the src/ folder:

 ```
 cd build